Envirometrix/PredictiveSoilMapping/main.md

-Field sampling programs can also be designed to collect new point samples at locations of maximum uncertainty or error in a current set of spatial predictions.
+Field sampling programs can also be designed to collect new point samples at locations of maximum uncertainty or error in a current set of spatial predictions [@stumpf2017uncertainty].
 The spatially located measures of uncertainty computed as one output of a prediction model can be used to provide an indication of the locations where it may be most beneficial to collect new samples to reduce uncertainty to the maximum extent possible.
 This